epomarez/odin-recipes/README.md

 # odin-recipes
-A TOP Project for practicing my knowledge on HTML
+A TOP Project for practicing my knowledge on HTML.

+There is no CSS or js, just HTML.